mrtztg/k8s-notes/README.md

   metadata:
     name: developer
   rules:
-    # If we leave 'apiGroups' means all of them
+    # You can realise "apiGroup" of each resource type by checking `apiVersion` field of definition of that type in k8s documents.
+E.g if `apiVersion=apps/v1`, then apiGroup is 'apps'.
-    - apiGroups: [""]
+    - apiGroups: ["apps"]
-      resources: ["ConfigMap"]
+      resources: ["deployments"]
       verbs: ["create"]
     - apiGroups: [""]
       resources: ["pods"]